 The Computer and Electrical Engineering Technology draws on the expertise and resources of several departments and programs including Computer Sciences, Computer Information System and Electronics Engineering Technology to deliver the work in the major.
 You are required to do a cooperative education placement (co-op) in industry during your junior or senior year.
 In addition, two restrictive elective courses can be customized to fit individual interests and career path.

 Both day and evening classes are offered.
 Small classes afford you the maximum opportunity to interact with your classmates and teachers.
 Most computer engineering technology courses involve laboratory assignments that provide hands-on experience.
 The Computer Engineering Technology program is seeking the accreditation from the Accreditation Board for Engineering and Technology (ABET).
 The program reflects the rapidly changing information age and is guided by an advisory committee of industrial professionals.

 Opportunities for Employment

 The computer plays an ever-increasing role in all engineering disciplines.
 Computer engineering is a profession, which is one of the fastest growing occupations according to the Bureau of Labor Statistics.
-Computer Engineering Technology graduates apply the theories and principles learned in designing, analyzing, producing, operating, programming, and maintaining computer and digital control systems.
+Computer and Electrical Engineering Technology graduates apply the theories and principles learned in designing, analyzing, producing, operating, programming, and maintaining computer and digital control systems.
 With additional study of engineering database management and engineering information systems, graduates are employed in industry as computer engineering technologists, computer architecture designers, software engineers and engineering information system developers.
 The Computer Engineering Technology program offers you the opportunity to prepare for rewarding and responsible careers in support of technical and engineering activities in business and industry.
 The program leads to a bachelor of science degree in engineering technology.